sebastiancarrillo/Juan-S.-Carrillo-R/_pages/about.md

 ### Outside the Lab

-When I’m not working on models or grading assignments, I explore other passions that keep me balanced and inspired.
-I’m an enthusiast of **naked and multipurpose motorcycles**, often taking time to ride and disconnect from screens.
-I also enjoy **photography** — especially capturing urban landscapes and spontaneous moments — and I’m always up for discovering **new music**.
-My playlists range from calm instrumentals to high-energy Latin rhythms, and dancing is one of my favorite ways to unwind.
+When I’m not working on models or helping students debug code, I explore other passions that keep me grounded and inspired.
+I’m a fan of **naked and multipurpose motorcycles**, often taking time to ride and disconnect from screens.
+I also enjoy **photography** — especially capturing urban moments and textures — and I’m always discovering **new music**.
+My playlists adapt to my mood and range from smooth instrumentals to high-energy Latin rhythms.
+I also enjoy dancing — it's one of my favorite ways to unwind and recharge.

-This mix of analytical work and creative expression is what keeps me grounded and continuously motivated to grow.
+This mix of analytical work and creative expression keeps me balanced and motivated on my journey as a scientist and educator.

 ---